 Any student who believes that they are is a victim of any of the above actions, or who has observed such actions taken by another student, staff member, or other person associated with the school district should report the incident to a building principal.
 The student may make contact either by a written report of by telephone or personal visit.
 During this contact, the reporting student should provide the name of the person(s) whom the student believes to be responsible for the harassment and the nature of the harassing incident(s).
 A written summary of each report is to be prepared promptly and a copy is to be forwarded to the Director of Human Resources.
 Each report received by a designated person, shall be investigated in a timely and confidential manner.
-While a charge is under investigation, no information is to be released to anyone who is not involved with the investigation, except as may be required by law or in the context of a legal or administrative proceeding.
+While a charge is under investigation, no information is to be required by law or in the context of a legal or administrative proceeding.
 No one involved is to discuss the subject outside of the investigation.